mostafaafrouzi/Universal-Media-Controller/PRIVACY.md

 When the extension updates, it will only update the extension files.
 No data collection or transmission is involved in the update process.

-## Contact
+## Contact Us

-If you have any privacy concerns, please open an issue on our [GitHub repository](https://github.com/yourusername/universal-media-controller/issues).
+If you have any privacy concerns, please open an issue on our [GitHub repository](https://github.com/mostafaafrouzi/Universal-Media-Controller/issues).

 ## Changes to This Policy